Selahkirwa/alx-pre_course/0×02-git/README.md

-The necessity of concentration in all projects
+concentration is a necessity in all projects